liyouchang1993/learngit/readme.txt

 Git is a version control system
 Gittttt is free softwar
-Git has a mutable index called stage
+Git has a mutable index called stag
+Git tracks chagese